 Despite insurmountable odds, this community courageously unites against dire circumstances with unprecedented results.
 The filmmaker shares the world of three individuals over the course of eight years, deciding it was important to see the long-term results of this eviction on their health, their work and on the place that once was a healthy artistic community.
 They are Deborah Masters - Sculptor, Guy Lesser - Writer/Educator and legendary Jazz Pianist - Connie Crothers.

 The filmmaker seeks out answers and become involved with Human Rights Award Winner, Shula Koenig who introduces her into the world of Human Rights and extraordinary individuals like Cathy Albisa and Tiffany Gardner of NESRI, Dr. Mindy Fullilove, Author of Root Shock who clarifies the concept of Root Shock at its inception as a community loses the creative elements that pervade its ecosystem.

-A segment of the film was screened as testimony for the UPR sessions of the United Nations in Geneva, Switzerland where L'ORAGE Productions participated as an NGO.Tyler was accredited in 2010 by the Center for Women's Global Leadership to attend the United Nations Universal Periodic Review of Human Rights Violations in Geneva, Switzerland and to screen a testimony cut of two feature films currently prepping for theatrical release, A Castle in Brooklyn and Blues for 475.
+Footage from this work was screened as testimony for the UPR sessions of the United Nations in Geneva, Switzerland where L'ORAGE Productions participated as an NGO.Tyler was accredited by the Center for Women's Global Leadership to attend the United Nations Universal Periodic Review of Human Rights Violations in Geneva, Switzerland.
 She also participated on the human rights in housing panel at that session.
 Soon after, Tyler was part of a review discussion at the White House feedback event.
 Her work was also screened as testimony at the UPR of Human Rights at Columbia University for representatives of the Obama administration.